alecmuffett/real-world-onion-sites/README.md

 - HTTP and/or HTTPS only
   - check for SSL availability, upgrade to that if available and add a :lock: emoji.
 - Structure
-  - Maintain alphabetical sorting
+  - maintain alphabetical sorting
-  - Elide "The" from Sitenames
+  - elide leading "The" from sitenames
-  - Stick to the existing categories
+  - stick to the existing categories
 - Contact the editor for anything more complex than a simple update.

 ## Main Lists